 Finding the right editor for your project is incredibly important so my services are always bespoke, shaped to you and your project.
-I am always excited to talk through projects so that I can recommend the services that would best suit your needs, but I also offer a free sample edit for all my services* so we can see how we can work together.
+I am always excited to talk through projects so that I can recommend the services that would best suit your needs, but I also offer a sample edit for all my services* so we can see how we can work together.

 For a no-obligation quotation for any of the below services please use the quotation request form, and I’ll get back to you in a couple of days.
 Or, if you just want to find out more, please get in touch via the contact page.

 Also known as structural editing, a developmental edit does the heavy lifting in the editorial process.
 This is when author and editor look at the big picture of the manuscript, looking at areas such as plot, structure, characters, pace and flow.
 Does the narrative make sense?
 Are there any points where the tension drops?
 Is the tone appropriate?
 Do all the plot lines tie up?
 Does the argument hold up?
 The aim of a developmental edit is to help you shape your manuscript as a whole.
 Ultimately it asks, is this the best way to tell this story?

 Want to find out more?
 Check out my blog post on the Developmental Edit.

 Whereas a structural edit is a macro view of the manuscript, a line edit zooms in on the words on the page.
 I will work closely on the manuscript, looking at the language and how the narrative is communicated to the reader.
 I aim to preserve the author’s voice, whilst making the reading experience the most enjoyable it can be by spotting areas such as repeated phrases and ideas, clunky expression or unrealistic dialogue.

 Want to find out more?
 A detailed blog post about the Line Edit is coming soon.